theNewDynamic/thenewdynamic.org/content/tool/commento.md

 related_tools: []
 resources: []
 cat_test: ''
+weight: ''
+data_model: ''

 ---
 Commento is an open source discussion platform developed in Go.
 You can host the Go binary on your server.
 Unlike Disqus, Commento focuses on privacy and performance.
 Development is sponsored by Mozilla and Digital Ocean.

+There is also a subscription-based service.